 Why Live And Retire In The Philippines?

-Do you plan to reside or relocate to the Philippines?
-Many reasons why you should do so.
+Do you plan to live or move to the Philippines?
+Many reasons to do so.
 The Philippines is a country where other foreigner retirees and expats frequently spend their vacation.
 That’s a good cause to retire here!

 Interestingly, when you find yourself married to a Filipina, you can have a resident visa application 99% of the time.

-If you miss the city life of a developed country, the provinces have been well developed with malls, establishments, supermarkets, hotels, and condominiums.
+If you miss the city life of a developed country, most capital provinces like Cebu already have malls, business establishments, supermarkets, hotels, and condominiums.

 If you take pleasure in eating, getting food is straightforward.
 There are nearby marketplaces everywhere that provide a multitude of fresh vegetables, fruits, poultry, and seafood.

 Yes, there are many expats in the Philippines, and you can meet them by joining community groups like church, charity, volunteer, or Rotary.
-Of course, you can reach out online in Facebook groups, blogs, or other social networks.
+You can reach out online in Facebook groups, blogs, or other social networks.

 Cost Of Living

-There’s a world of difference on living cost which foreigner retirees appreciate.
-Several relocate here to be surprised that there are lower living costs.
+There’s a world of difference in living costs in the Philippines which most foreigner retirees appreciate.
+Several foreigners move here and are surprised of lower living costs.

-The majority of expats can live comfortably at around $800 to $1,200 monthly.
+Most expats in the country can live comfortably at around $800 to $1,200 monthly.
 These costs include the basics of food, shelter, insurance, and even vacation.

-The typical retiree in the US needs at the very least $1,648 each month.
-If you retire in the Philippines, your month-to-month pension could be adequate to pay your standard cost of living.
+The typical retiree in the US needs at the very least around $1,800 each month.
+If you retire in the Philippines, your month-to-month pension is just half of that and can be adequate to pay your standard cost of living.

-For instance, you can already have a meal in fast food chains for as low as P50 or $1.
-Full course meals in dining restaurants can range from $5 to $20.
-It usually varies in payment because of service charge.
-Of course, you can save even more if you buy fresh and cook!
+For instance, you can already have a chicken meal in fast-food chains for around P150 or $3.
+Full course meals in dining restaurants can range from $6 to $20.
+It usually varies in payment because of the service charge.
+However, you can save even more if you buy fresh and cook!

 A visit to the dentist, consultation with the doctor, or massage therapist would cost around $8-$20.
 Hair salons also charge in this range.
-House helper is very reasonable for just around $200 a month, so it’s feasible – even within a strict budget – to hire locals to assist you with laundry, cooking food and cleaning up.
+House helper is very reasonable for just around $200 a month, so it’s workable – even within a strict budget – to hire locals to assist you with laundry, cooking food, and cleaning up.

+Transportation is fairly cheap in the Philippines.
 There are several modes of transportation in the Philippines, but the most common is the jeepney.
-The jeepneys are those colorful jeeps which the body been converted so it can accommodate passengers in the back.
+The jeepneys are those colorful jeeps in which they have converted the body so it can accommodate passengers in the back.

-Of course, there are also buses, taxis, FX.
-Train lines are located in the main highways, like the MRT in EDSA, LRT-1 in Taft and LRT-2 in Aurora Boulevard.
+There are also buses, taxis, FX, and ride sharing cars.
+Train lines are in the major highways, like the MRT in EDSA, LRT-1 in Taft, and LRT-2 in Aurora Boulevard.

-The Philippines embraces expats, and in many cases has government agencies devoted to care for retired people.
-Furthermore, expats should have no trouble operating businesses or seting up a company.
+The Philippines embraces expats, and most times has government agencies devoted to caring for retired people.
+Expats should have no trouble operating businesses or setting up a company.

-When you have longer residency, you can continue in the Philippines for as long you enjoy.
-Your retiree visa is not going to end, and you could depart and come back without a need to reapply for residency.
+When you have a longer residency, you can continue in the Philippines for as long as you enjoy it.
+Your retiree visa will not end, and you could depart and come back without a need to reapply for residency.

-There are a lot of beach locations, bear in mind there’s over 7,100++ small island, which is a main attraction for foreigners.
-The Philippines has been the location for several seasons and edition of CBS U.S. reality show Survivor, as well as its other adaptations from other countries like Israel and France.
+There are a lot of beach locations, remember there’s over 7,100++ small island, which is the principal attraction for foreigners.
+The Philippines has been the location for several seasons and edition of CBS U.S. reality show Survivor, and its other adaptations from other countries like Israel and France.

 Tourist spots like Boracay, with its pristine and magnificent light blue waters, and El Nido in Palawan, is a richly biodiverse location where limestone cliffs and the seas entice men and women from around the world.

 One of the many factors that people like in the Philippines is the tropical weather!
-Even though it can have downpours throughout the day in rainy season, by no means it will get colder than around 18°C. Frequently hot temperatures can go as high as 32°C. That’s great for your bones and your physique, especially whenever you feel those ache on winters.
+Even though it can have downpours throughout the day in the rainy season, not it will get colder than around 18°C. Frequently hot temperatures can go as high as 32°C. That’s great for your bones and your physique, especially whenever you feel those ache in winters.

-You don’t have to live in walled space, barbed cables, shielded homes with high tech security alarms and bodyguards.
-Security will always be a concern like in every place in the world, but consider the safety of your home and belongings, just as you’ll live in the West.
+You don’t have to live in walled space, barbed cables, shielded homes with high-tech security alarms, and bodyguards.
+Security will always be a concern like in every place in the world, but you should always consider the safety of your home and belongings, just as you’ll live in the West.
 Condominiums and exclusive subdivisions mostly have ample security.

 Living in the Philippines

 The Philippines is a country with gorgeous shorelines and warm and friendly folks.
-The cost to reside in the Philippines is affordable, and you could effortlessly earn an income here, even when you have lower pension.
+The cost to live in the Philippines is affordable, and you could effortlessly earn an income here, even when you have a lower pension.

 Take note – you’ll now get a 30-day stamp in your passport if you arrive in the Philippines.
 Such is the case without a visa, usually before 21 days.
-This may be extended by up to 6 months in just 1 step, for your first extension.
+They may extend this by up to 6 months in just 1 step, for your first extension.
 However, this might only work at the Immigration Office.

 Some foreigners stay in the Philippines to stay for good.
 Some expats stay in cities, while others choose the provinces.
-If you need to be near a healthcare facility, have young children to go to school, university or college or you like going to the malls, you can stay in Metropolitan areas.
-But remember, that cities can be crowded and traffic can be headache!
+If you need to be near a healthcare facility, have young children to go to school, university, or college, or you like going to the malls, you can stay in Metropolitan areas.
+But remember, that cities can be crowded and traffic can be a headache!

-There’s non need for you to ‘only’ stay in the big cities in the Philippines.
+There’s no need for you to just stay in the big cities in the Philippines.
 You can live in smaller towns and provinces too!

-The Philippines has a great group of expats who have retired here, who all want better weather conditions, better locations, new sceneries, active social life, cost-effective health care as well as lower living costs.
+The Philippines welcomes a significant group of foreigners who have retired here.
+Most of them want better weather, better locations, new sceneries, active social life, cost-effective health care, and lower living costs.

-The Filipinos are incredibly friendly, hospitable and helpful to foreign people.
+The Filipinos are friendly, hospitable, and helpful to foreign people.
 They also give several perks to retirees and foreign expats.
 Before you settle and retire for good, it’s a great idea to visit the Philippines as a tourist.
-If possible, visit more often than once.
-Make an effort to go and study the culture, and get acclimatized.
+If possible, visit more than once.
+Try to study the culture and get acclimatized.